We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 Understanding this connection is incredibly important beyond the food we eat because there are animal-derived medications (such as Armour Thyroid, WP thyroid, NP thyroid, Nature-throid, etc.) that may theoretically exacerbate Hashimoto’s if this information were true (we are going to discuss this very topic later).

 The Connection Between TPO Antibodies and Neu 5 Gc

-There are many potential explanations which may help us understand the connection between Hashimoto's and the presence of Neu 5 Gc antibodies.
+There are many potential explanations that may help us understand the connection between Hashimoto’s and the presence of Neu 5 Gc antibodies.

 It has been shown in studies that high concentrations of Neu 5 Gc can actually kill your cells (they are cytotoxic).